Stand with Ukraine flag

 Doc info icon

-The settings are the same for both the basic and advanced configurations.
+The General tab in settings is the same for both the basic and advanced configurations.

 image